-The Student Support Center focuses on wellness for emotional and mental health.
+The Center for Academic Success focuses on wellness for emotional and mental health.
 The center offers workshops, mentoring, and support groups on stress, adjusting to college, academic success, test anxiety, and other issues related to student wellness.
 The center also offers referrals to off-campus mental health agencies where appropriate.
 Students with specific mental health concerns should contact the Dean of the College, who will assist them in locating appropriate community treatment resources.